Cambodia sees COVID-19 records as government warns of stricter curbs

-PHNOM PENH, June 30 (Reuters) - Cambodia on Wednesday reported record daily rises in coronavirus deaths and cases, reaching what its government called the "red line" in its biggest outbreak so far.
+PHNOM PENH (Reuters) - Cambodia on Wednesday reported record daily rises in coronavirus deaths and cases, reaching what its government called the “red line” in its biggest outbreak so far.

 The Southeast Asian nation reported 27 deaths from COVID-19 and 1,130 cases on Wednesday.